 * Govt keeps view on machinery orders, sees signs of pick-up (Recasts, adds analyst's quote, economic policy context)

 TOKYO, Jan 17 (Reuters) - Japanese orders for machinery surged to their highest level in a decade in November, in a sign businesses may finally be responding to policymakers' efforts to get companies to spend their massive cash piles to spur economic growth.

-The key measure of capital expenditure was issued just as Japan's top business lobby urged companies to raise wages by 3 percent in upcoming annual salary negotiations with unions, supporting the government's efforts to accelerate inflation.
+The key gauge of capital expenditure was issued just as Japan's top business lobby urged companies to raise wages by 3 percent in the upcoming annual salary negotiations with unions, supporting the government's efforts to accelerate inflation.

-Cabinet Office data out on Wednesday showed core orders for machinery, a highly volatile data series regarded as an indicator of capital spending in the coming six to nine months, grew 5.7 percent in November from the previous month, driven by non-manufacturers.
+Cabinet Office data out on Wednesday showed core orders, a highly volatile data series regarded as an indicator of capital spending in the coming six to nine months, grew 5.7 percent in November from the previous month, driven by non-manufacturers.

 Core orders, which exclude ships and orders from electric power utilities, handily beat a 1.4 percent drop seen in a Reuters poll of analysts, following 5.0 percent growth in October, posting the fastest rise in four months.

 The value of core orders stood at 899 billion yen ($8.14 billion), the largest amount since June 2008.